-Both mortality rates are falling more quickly than Leeds, but it is the male rate which has made the most impressive improvements.
+Both mortality rates are far below Leeds, but the male rate increases are cancelling any improvements in female rates.

 Overall mortality rates are shown here for all PCNs, there is a strong and consistent link with deprivation where less deprived PCN populations have lower mortality rates.